Sujoy-Barua/ecomwebproj/README.md

-# This is currently a WIP (Work in progress) and a demo video will be added here upon project completion
+# This is currently a WIP (work in progress) and a demo video will be added here upon project completion